Already signed up? Once you requested, you will see this idea board added to your account in the next 12 hours.

 Haven't signed up yet?
 Once you requested, you'll receive an invitation to a journey.
 You can then follow the link to sign up and access this board on your account.

 Lisbon spreads out before you at Graça’s highest of the high, Miradouro da Senhora do Monte.
 Come for the relaxed vibe and the best views of the castle on the hill opposite.
 Perched upon a hillside in the Graca neighbourhood, Miradouro da Senhora do Monte, (Our Lady of the Hill), looks out over Lisbon and is the city's highest lookout point or miradouro.
-With such a position it means it offers uninterrupted 250-degree panoramic views across Lisbon from the stunning old quarters and castle to the downtown district of the city and beyond; it's a perfect opportunity to get some amazing photographs of the landscape and city as well as the Tagus River estuary and the Castle of Saint George.
-This site is a real hidden gem.

 The Portuguese take pride in their great square with its nauseating stone paving, grand fountains, and the statue of (supposedly) Dom Pedro IV.The main central square of Lisbon and the true heart of the city.
 The Portuguese take pride in their great square with its nauseating stone paving, grand fountains, and the statue of (supposedly) DomPedro IV.